hemanth304050/Simple-Bank-System.c/README.md

 ⏰ Transaction date and time

----

-📄 File Modes Used
+File Modes Used

-✏️ Write Mode

 fopen("Account.txt", "w");

-Creates or overwrites the account file.
+Creates/overwrites the account file.

-➕ Append Mode

 fopen("Account.txt", "a");

-Adds new transaction information without deleting existing records.
+Adds new transaction information to the existing file.

-📖 Read Mode

 fopen("Account.txt", "r");

-Reads stored account and transaction information.
+Reads transaction information from the file.

 ---

-🧩 Functions Used
+🧩 Functions

 The project is divided into multiple functions for better organization.